 NCARB’s Practice Exams

 NCARB released practice exams for each ARE 5.0 exam in 2022.
-I highly recommend spending a lot of time with each of these practice exams as a starting point.
+I highly recommend spending a lot of time with each of them as a starting point.

 To access these practice questions: